Fyde0/mpv-subs-to-google-translate/README.md

 Edit the file to change the language to translate to and from, and the key binding if needed.

-Only works on Linux, change the command on line 27 for other OS.
+Only works on Linux, change the command at the end of the open_google_translate function for other OS.